Alameda Creek: History

 Whereas other Bay Area streams flow down from, or around, mountain ranges, Alameda Creek is unique in that it cuts across the Diablo Range at Niles Canyon.
 To geologists this is evidence that it is an antecedent stream that existed prior to the rise of the East Bay hills about a million years ago.
-As the mountain range was lifted by tectonic forces, the creek kept pace by eroding the canyon which continues to this day.
+As the mountain range was lifted by tectonic forces, the creek kept pace by eroding the canyon, which continues to this day.
 The large alluvial fan under Fremont, Newark, and Union City which juts into San Francisco Bay is further evidence that this creek has been in place for a very long time.

 Five Spanish expeditions led by Portolà, Ortega, Fages, Anza and Amador passed over Alameda Creek between 1769 and 1795.
 El Camino Viejo between Pleasanton and Mission Pass crossed it near Sunol.
 Mission San José, in Fremont, was dedicated in 1797.
-The Mission thrived for 49 years until the Mexican Government's Secularization Order liquidated mission lands in 1834.
+The Mission thrived for 49 years until the Mexican government's Secularization Order liquidated mission lands in 1834.
 Alameda Creek was the boundary of the mission lands and the 17000 acre Rancho Arroyo de la Alameda granted to Jose de Jesus Vallejo, who built a flour mill near the mouth of Niles Canyon.
 The mill and the importance of the canyon as a passage through the hills led to growth of Niles (which in 1956 became part of Fremont, California) in the 1850s.
 A favorable climate, excellent soils, and a fast-growing population helped agriculture to boom.
 Early roads led to landings where small ships would load grain and other foodstuffs for transport to market.

-Alameda Creek is the most important stream in Alameda County.
-From this Creek is derived the name of the County.
-Alameda Creek was the former boundary between Contra Costa and Santa Clara Counties during the period from 1850, when Contra Costa and Santa Clara Counties were formed, to 1853 when Alameda County was carved from the two Counties.
+Alameda Creek is the most important stream in Alameda County, which was named after it.
+It was the boundary between Contra Costa and Santa Clara counties between 1850, when Contra Costa and Santa Clara counties were formed, to 1853, when Alameda County was carved from the two counties.
 The portion of Alameda County south of Alameda Creek is the only part of Alameda County that is not derived from Contra Costa County.

 Completion of the Central Pacific Railroad through Niles Canyon in 1869 was essential to completion of First transcontinental railroad that terminated at Alameda Terminal and Oakland Long Wharf that same year.
 The Western Pacific was also routed through Niles Canyon, connecting Sacramento, California and San Jose, California in 1906.

 The creek bed had once been used as a gravel quarry.
 When the gravel pits were flooded by water purchased by the public for groundwater recharge of the Niles Cone, the gravel harvesters began to daily pump out enough water to meet the needs of 30,000 people down the creek into San Francisco Bay.
 After the pumping was declared to be an illegal waste the Alameda County Water District acquired the quarry in 1975.

 In May 2015, vandals damaged an inflatable dam across the creek in Fremont, releasing 50 million gallons (190 million litres) of drinking water into San Francisco Bay.